-Constructivist perspectives focus on the child's internal mental constructs, and sociocultural perspectives emphasize the interactional exchanges that enhance a child's understandings; however, ecological perspectives highlight the role the environment plays in drawing a child into literacy.
-Literacy-rich play environments allow children to explore

-"literate ways of thinking" with their peers and use their emergent literacy skills to influence evolving play scenes (Saracho & Spodek, p.
+Constructivist perspectives focus on the child's internal mental constructs, and sociocultural perspectives emphasize that child's interactional exchanges enhance the а understandings; however, ecological perspectives highlight the role the environment plays in drawing a child into literacy.
+Literacy-rich play environments allow children to explore "literate ways of thinking" with their peers and use their emergent literacy skills to influence evolving play scenes (Saracho & Spodek, p.
 711).
 Dramatic play opportunities encourage children to recreate life experiences and provide meaningful spaces for children to manipulate literacy materials (e.g., books and writing tools) and grapple with foundational skills that promote children's literacy (Saracho & Spodek, 2006).